Cajac/picoCTF-Writeups/picoMini_by_redpwn/Forensics/advanced-potion-making.md

 ```

 I recognise `IHDR` and `IEND` as chunk types of PNG picture files.
-They normally begin with these 8 bytes `89 50 4E 47 0D 0A 1A 0A`.
+These files normally begin with these 8 bytes `89 50 4E 47 0D 0A 1A 0A`.

 ### Fix the image file